github/choosealicense.com/README.md

 * `commercial-use` - This software and derivatives may be used for commercial purposes.
 * `modifications` - This software may be modified.
 * `distribution` - You may distribute this software.
-* `sublicense` - You may grant a sublicense to modify and distribute this software to third parties not included in the license.
 * `private-use` - You may use and modify the software without distributing it.
 * `patent-use` - This license provides an express grant of patent rights from the contributor to the recipient.